 This course is intended to provide technicians with the practical and theoretical training necessary to have a satisfactory understanding of the maintenance of plastic buoys.

-This introductory course is intended to be supported by further training modules on theoretical and practical aspects of floating aids to navigation.
-Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA L2.0.
+This introductory course is intended to be supported by further training modules on theoretical and practical aspects of floating aids to navigation (AtoN).
+Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA C2000.

 OBJECTIVE